dyvosvit/telegb/README.md

 HOWTO ACTIVATE THIS BOT:

-In telegb.py:
+In telegb.py or telebt.py:

-Generate new API from polo, change pkey/spkey
+Generate new API from Poloniex or Bittrex, change pkey/spkey

 Change "TG_BOT_TOKEN" to your telegram bot token that you got from BotFather: